li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

     ##        fit      lwr      upr
     ## 1 814.8583 750.9734 878.7431

+For a male who is 39 years old (average age), has 6 years of education (average edyrs), first immigrated to the US for 5 years (average duration), and last immigrated to the US for 3 years and 7 months (average duration), and was born in the region of of “Pacific Coast”, his predicted salary is $814.86 We are 95% confident that the actual salary falls in the interval of \[750.97, 750.97\].

     ##        fit      lwr      upr
     ## 1 1611.188 1101.465 2120.911

-For a male who is 39 years old (average age), has 6 years of education (average edyrs), first immigrated to the US for 5 years (average duration), and last immigrated to the US for 3 years and 7 months (average duration), and has a documentation type of “Temporary:
-Tourist/visitor”, his predicted wage is $814.8583 We are 95% confident that the actual salary falls in the interval of \[750.9734, 878.7431\].
+For a male who is 39 years old (average age), has 6 years of education (average edyrs), first immigrated to the US for 5 years (average duration), and last immigrated to the US for 3 years and 7 months (average duration), and was born in the region of of “Central Mexico”, his predicted salary is $1611.19 We are 95% confident that the actual salary falls in the interval of \[1101.47, 2120.91\].

     ##        fit      lwr      upr
     ## 1 1056.728 580.6308 1532.824